Neerajkomatishetti/Full-stack-Todo/README.md

 ## Simple Todo

-This is a simple Todo application made from 100xdevs cohort! (currently working)
+This is a simple Todo application made from 100xdevs cohort!
+Added Extra styling and implemented full stack!